basm92/basm92/README.md

 ## I’m currently working on..

-Several economic history-related projects!
+Several economic history-related projects, among which is my (future) job market paper!
 Feel free to take a look at [my website](http://bas-m.netlify.app) if you want to know more.

 ## I’m currently learning.. 🌱

-I am trying to improve my efficiency in Python, and I am also taking courses in Microeconomics and Mathematics.
+I am slowly trying to improve my efficiency in Python, and I am also taking courses in Game Theory!

 ## I’m looking for help with ...